-- A 3-4 page prospectus should be circulated for the committee to approve (no committee meeting is necessary). - This can be worked on as part of research methods course in spring semester of first year. - Once approved, email your advisor and graduate staff assistant (Sherri) that this step is complete. - The committee's assessment of the proposal will be included as part of the Qualifying Exam, so must be completed before the end of the 3rd semester.
+- A three-four page prospectus should be circulated for the committee to approve (no committee meeting is necessary). - This can be worked on as part of research methods course in spring semester of first year. - Once approved, email your adviser and graduate staff assistant (Chris) that this step is complete. - The committee's assessment of the proposal will be included as part of the Qualifying Exam, so must be completed before the end of the third semester.